IwoMisztal/Three-of-a-kind-user-interface/README.md

-# Three-of-a-kind-user-interface
+# WIP Three-of-a-kind-user-interface

-Run 'npm start' to run the application.
+Run 'npm start' to start the application with local proxy config.